chrisffmmuc/Newsletter-Admin/README.md

-# Capstone Project: The Automated E-Commerce Newsletter Agent
+# Capstone Project: Automated E-Commerce Newsletter Creation Agent

-This project, developed as part of the Kaggle "Agents Intensive" course, automates the creation of a product newsletter for the e-commerce company "Amadoro Weinversand".
+This project, developed as part of the Kaggle "Agents Intensive" course 2025, automates the creation of a product newsletter for an e-commerce company operating a webshop.

 ## Problem Statement